SimLukos/Forum-BackEnd/README.md

 This BackEnd app provides specific EndPoints for running Forum site on backend server.
 It connects to MongoDb database.
 It has authentication and security middleware via login and register.

 This app allows users to register or login.
-Also registered users has access to questions and answers. users can ask questions and answer to other questions.
+Also registered users has access to questions and answers.
 Also answers have ratings.
 Users can rate them (like - dislike).
 User can delete his/her own questions and answers.

-This app also have **FrontEnd**, which is created also by me with Next.js. **Link:** https://github.com/SimLukos/Forum-FrontEnd-Exam
+This app also have **FrontEnd**, which is created with Next.js. **Link:** https://github.com/SimLukos/Forum-FrontEnd-Exam

 ## Running the app: